When AI Stops Being Theoretical (and Why Most Founders Wait Until They're Forced)

 Customer support.
 Data analysis.
 Content creation.
 Basic QA.
 Meeting documentation.
 Code review.
 Reporting.

 These aren't trivial jobs.
-They're jobs that used to require smart, capable people—and still do in most companies.
-But the threshold for "requires a human" has moved.
+They're jobs that used to require smart, capable people - and still do in most companies.

 What hasn't moved: strategic thinking, customer relationships, creative problem-solving, cross-functional coordination.
 The work that's messy and context-dependent.